TelJek/WebTODO/README.md

-# cd0008-2021f
+# WebTODO

-Programming in C#
-Artjom Ljubozenko
-Arljub
-210740IADB
+Simple WebTodoList on C# and ASP.NET